 Finally, he’s interested in your offerings and reverts back to you regarding your next meeting.
 And boom, you just earned yourself a very hot lead right there.

 So, why did this work?
 Well, it’s human nature that they like human-like messages which is a real-life interaction where you see the person eye-to-eye and talk with them rather than a WhatsApp message or a phone call.
-In this case, a personalized sales video worked better because it feels more like a human-like interaction compared to other channels.
+In this case, a personalized sales video worked better because it felt more like a human-like interaction compared to other channels.

 - 10 Successful Telesales Strategies to Boost Your Company’s Growth